Malivil/TTT-Randomat-20/README.md

 _randomat_stickwithme_damage_timer_ - Default: 10 - Time a player must be away from their partner before damage starts.\
 _randomat_stickwithme_damage_interval_ - Default: 2 - How often damage is done when partners are too far".\
 _randomat_stickwithme_damage_distance_ - Default: 200 - Distance a player must be from their partner to be considered "near".\
-_randomat_stickwithme_damage_amount_ - Default: 1 - Damage done to each player who is too far.
+_randomat_stickwithme_damage_amount_ - Default: 1 - Damage done to each player who is too far.\
+_randomat_stickwithme_highlight_ - Default: 1 - Whether to highlight player partners.

 ## Sudden Death!
 Changes everyone to have only 1 health